15851826258/ReadRecommend_ByLIM/README.md

 ## Requirements
 `Python3` is required in order to run the front end of this project

-If you don't have `Python3` installed on your computer you can download and istall it on the official website at: `https://www.python.org/downloads/`
+If you don't have `Python3` installed on your computer you can download and install it on the official website at: `https://www.python.org/downloads/`

 `MySQL` is required in order to use the database features of this project

-If you don't have `MySQL` installed on your computer you can download and istall it on the official website at: `https://dev.mysql.com/downloads/mysql/`
+If you don't have `MySQL` installed on your computer you can download and install it on the official website at: `https://dev.mysql.com/downloads/mysql/`

+The Django and pymysql should bu installed before the test

 # Frontend README.md
 ## Purpose of this file
-To intruct user how to set up the frontend of this web site and how to access it with browsers
+To introduce user how to set up the frontend of this web site and how to access it with browsers

 ## Frontend source code navigation